 - Applicants should have a bachelor's degree in biochemistry, biology, dietetics, exercise science, food science, health education, health sciences, hospitality/restaurant management, nutrition science, or other major related to their desired area of study.

 - Applicants should have specific prerequisite courses on their transcripts related to their desired area of study.

 - Applicants not having a relevant bachelor's degree are welcome to apply but should take prerequisite courses related to their desired area of study before applying.

 - Grade point average of 3.0 or higher on a 4.0 scale.

 - Preferred minimum GRE scores: 145 Verbal; 150 Quantitative; 3.0 Analytical (writing).

 - Required minimum TOEFL score (International students only): 550 paper; 79 internet; or 6.5 IELTS.

 Application for Admission and Deadlines

 Applications submitted less than 4 months before the start of each semester may experience delays in processing (after April 15 for fall, after September 1 for spring, and after February 15 for summer).
-If you are planning on submitting a late application, then notify the department of your intention to apply along with the degree and program are you are applying to and the graduate faculty members that you request to consider serving as your graduate advisor.
+If you plan to submit a late application, notify the department of your intention to apply.
+Be sure to include the degree and program are you applying to along with names of the graduate faculty members you have requested to consider serving as your graduate advisor.